vimalmenon/backend.completeautomate/README.md

     - [ ] Should be able to test the Prompt generated
     - [ ] Should use one `@dataclass` for both prompt and prompt suggestions
     - [ ] Add one shot / few shot prompt examples for image and other generation tasks
-  - [ ] Remove the unselected Data from Video DB like (Metadata, Thumbnail, ImagePrompt)
-  - [ ] Fix the Image Size for YouTube Thumbnail
-  - [ ] Start multiple tasks in parallel
-  - [ ] `JobData` to show error message
   - [ ] Add job to update YouTube Video & Channel Stats (Find the Best way)
     - [ ] Show stats for channel as well
     - [ ] Stats to be taken from created Videos and Channel